John H. Lamneck: Judicial

 In 1924, Lamneck became the youngest probate judge in the state when he won election to the Tuscarawas County, Ohio Probate and Juvenile Court.
 He was re-elected in 1928, 1932, 1936 and 1940.
 In 1944, he won a six-year term as County Court of Common Pleas judge.

 In 1949, Lamneck resigned from the bench when Governor Frank J. Lausche named him director of public welfare.
 He held this position until 1953, when Lausche appointed him to the Ohio Supreme Court on November 17 to fill the seat of Edward S. Matthias, who had died November 2.

 In 1954, the constitution required an election to fill the remaining two years of Edward Matthias's term.
 Lamneck lost to the Republican candidate John M. Matthias, Edward's son.
 When the election results were final, John Matthias assumed the seat.

 Lamneck was in private practice until he was again elected to the Tuscarawas County Court of Common Pleas in 1960.
 He was re-elected in 1966, and retired in 1972.
 He was married to Bertha Thomas in 1912 and had three children.
-Lamneck died January 11, 1975 in New Philadelphia, Ohio, and is buried in Port Washington.
+Lamneck died January 11, 1975, aged 83, in New Philadelphia, Ohio, and is buried in Port Washington, Ohio.